 Caroline Ingalls may have had to deal with the daily life of living on the prairie and dealing with incorrigible town people.
 But we only know what has been written about her and Hollywood made the Caroline Ingalls we all know and love – she is fiction.

 The woman in Proverbs 31 was a teaching example a mother used while training her son.
-While we really don’t know who King Lemuel was, many believe him to be King Solomon and that would mean his mother, Bathsheba taught him what to look for in a wife.
+While we believe King Lemuel was King Solomon and that would mean his mother, Bathsheba taught him what to look for in a wife.
 (As the mother of a son, I do the very same thing.)
 She used an imperfect woman to teach her son.

 Many young women find themselves in a mess because they can’t live up to the Woman in Proverbs 31.
 Rightfully so, because they are not perfect.
 I’m not perfect and you’re not perfect.